midsbie/emacs-builder/README.md

 # Emacs Builder

-The Emacs Builder is a Docker-based tool designed to automate the building of Emacs, providing a comprehensive environment equipped with all necessary configurations and dependencies for advanced features such as native compilation, JSON support, and Tree Sitter integration.
+The Emacs Builder is a Docker-based tool designed to automate the building of Emacs in Ubuntu systems, providing a comprehensive environment equipped with all necessary configurations and dependencies for advanced features such as native compilation, JSON support, and Tree Sitter integration.

 ## Installation